The winery is located in the municipality Sauterne

 (Bordeaux).
 It may not with the eponymous winery Château d'Arche

 be confused in the Haut-Médoc.
-Already mentioned in the 16th century, the property was acquired in 1733 by the eponymous Comte d'Arche.
+Already mentioned in the 16th century, the estate was acquired in 1733 by the eponymous Comte d'Arche.
 In the Bordeaux Classification

 in 1855 it was classified as "Deuxième Cru Classé".
 In the year 1981 the estate of the INAO president